-- 4.9 Table 4 provides a summary of the HRA Month 3 monitor, which is currently indicating a £0.802m overspend (Month 2 £1.595m).
+- 4.9 Table 4 provides a summary of the HRA Month 4 monitor, which is currently indicating a £0.696m overspend (Month 3 £0.802m).
 The HRA is a self-financing ring-fenced account and will need to ensure it remains within the resources available, taking into account levels of HRA reserves.
-The improvement from the month 2 forecast is due to the fact that more detailed monitoring has been undertaken and this has identified a number of service underspends in the main due to staff costs and legal fees. - 4.10 The Service Finance team are currently working on the HRA business plan that takes a 30 year forward look and this will be presented to Cabinet in September 2021. - 4.11 The forecast overspend reported in Table 5 can be contained within HRA reserves provisionally forecast at £27.6m as at 31st March 2021.
+The improvement from the month 3 forecast is due to the fact that there are a number of service that have identified further underspends in the main due to staff costs and legal fees. - 4.10 The Service Finance team are currently working on the HRA business plan that takes a 30 year forward look and this will be presented to Cabinet in October 2021.

+4.11 The forecast overspend reported in Table 5 can be contained within HRA reserves provisionally forecast at £27.6m as at 31st March 2021.

-Table 5 - Housing Revenue Account (HRA) at Month 3
+Table 5 - Housing Revenue Account (HRA) at Month 4